nvlukasz/warp/external/README.md

 * Linux is required
 * CUDA Toolkit installed in `/usr/local/cuda` (Note that `cuda_path` can be modified in [wim/__init__.py](wim/__init__.py)).
 This is needed for building the "external" `wim` library.
 * `pip install matplotlib` for showing and saving the generated image.
+* `pip install torch` for an optional interop example!

 # Running